-CAHSC is a membership led organisation and we are looking for Members from all areas of the Adult Social Care sector who wish to improve outcomes for vulnerable adults.
+CAHSC is a membership led organisation with membership of a range of people from across all areas of the Adult Social Care sector who wish to improve outcomes for vulnerable adults.

 It is important that our membership includes people in the adult health and social care sector from: